sbarex/MediaInfo/README.md

 |`fileData`.`metadata`.`TGA`|Array|TGA metadata.||
 |`fileData`.`metadataRaw`|Object|An object with the same properties of `fileData`.`metadata` with a JSON representation of the original metadata array. _Only dictionaries that can be converted to JSON are exported._ ||

-If no metadata token are used and all the script code begin with the comment `/* no-metadata */` the metadata will not be extracted.
+If a script require the metadata, add at the begin of the code the comment `/* require-metadata */`.
 Depending on the image type, not all metadata properties will be populated.

 Every metadata group is an array of objects.
 Each object has three string properties: `code`, `value` and `label`.
 For a list of metadata codes see ImageIO - `CGImageProperties.h` on the Apple documentation.